Start Your Project

 Digital Banking Platform Software for Banks across the UAE

-Custom digital banking platform software for UAE banks and digital-only banks - designed to sit alongside Backbase, Finacle Digital, Oracle Banking Digital Experience, and Red Hat OpenShift engagement layers.
+Custom digital banking platform software for UAE challenger banks, digital-only banks, and tier-2 banks launching new digital propositions - designed to sit alongside Backbase, Finacle Digital, Oracle Banking Digital Experience, and Red Hat OpenShift engagement layers.
 Closes UAE-specific gaps on UAE PASS identity, Aani sub-3-second transfer UX, bilingual Arabic journeys, and Consumer Protection Regulation compliance.
+Best fit for firms launching, relaunching, or specialising a digital brand rather than tier-1 full-stack replacements.

 Paul Banks